-One of the most impactful things you can do to make your blog posts better is to edit them.
+One of the most impactful things you can do to improve your blog posts is to edit them.
 But, to really ensure you’ve got the best article you can possibly write, you should probably allow enough time to take a step back.

 You see, the thing about writing is that it’s an immersive process.
 More often than not, you go over your sentences so many times that you learn them by heart.
 And while knowing your post inside-out allows you to create a more cohesive whole, it also opens up room for overlooked details.
 And that’s where taking time off comes in.